basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 #### Complex Case

 Riak has features that allow for more complex session storage use cases.
-The [[Bitcask]] storage backend supports automatic expiry of keys, which frees application developers from implementing manual session expiry.
+The [[Bitcask]] storage backend, for example, supports automatic expiry of keys, which frees application developers from implementing manual session expiry.
 Riak's [[MapReduce]] system can also be used to perform batch processing analysis on large bodies of session data, for example to compute the average number of active users.
 If sessions must be retrieved using multiple keys (e.g. a UUID or email address), [[using secondary indexes]] can provide an easy solution.

 #### Community Examples